kataras/build-a-better-web-together/response-engines.md

 ```

-Bellow you will, propably, see how 'good' are my english (joke...), but at the end we're coders and some of us programmers too, so I hope you will be able to understand at least, the code snippets ( a lot of them, simple as much as I can ).
+Bellow you will, propably, see how 'good' are my english (joke...), but at the end we're coders and some of us programmers too, so I hope you will be able to understand at least, the code snippets ( a lot of them, you will tired to this simplicity ).